Perspective | Decisions, decisions: Rethinking the choices we made long ago

 Wrote Charlotte: “Might I have gone on to a career in French film?
 Begun a lifetime of endorsing French personal hygiene products?
 Alas, we’ll never know.”

 Casey Angelova did make it into TV, working behind the scenes in New York City on such shows as “Queer Eye for the Straight Guy.”
-In 2006, Casey and her husband, Angel, flew to Los Angeles to suss out a move there to work on an ABC sitcom and further her career.
+In 2006, Casey and her husband, Angel, flew to Los Angeles to suss out a move there to further her career.

 “During our trip, my husband’s father called and asked him to come back home to Bulgaria and help run the family business,” Casey wrote.
 “In the end, we moved to Bulgaria in November 2006.”

-In 2012, Casey’s life took another turn when she and Angel started Bulgaria’s first truffle orchard.
+In 2012, Casey’s life took another turn when she and Angel started a truffle orchard.
 They purchased 600 trees from France and planted them on land outside Kyustendil.
 In 2019, their specially trained truffle-hunting dog discovered their first truffle.

 It must be harder to find a truffle than create a hit TV show.
 Even so, Casey sometimes thinks about the choice she made.